Sarah01-03/Query_Craft/README.md

 # Query_Craft
-A collection of SQL files
+A collection of SQL project files